pengshm/PracticalApplication1/README.md

 -Coffee House
 1. The drivers who had passengers who were not kids are more likely to accept the coupons, compared to drivers who had passengers who were kids.

+## Next
+1. Further analysis on different coupon categories
+2. Analysis on the influences of 'gender' and 'expiration' on coupon acceptance rate.